-- Cost-Sharing Tier 1 Preferred Generic: Generic or brand drugs that are available at the lowest cost-share for this plan. - Cost-Sharing Tier 2 Generic: Generic or brand drugs that the plan offers at a higher cost to you than Tier 1 Preferred Generic drugs. - Cost-Sharing Tier 3 Preferred Brand: Generic or brand drugs that the plan offers at a lower cost to you than Tier 4 Non-Preferred Drug drugs. - Cost-Sharing Tier 4 Non-Preferred Drug: Generic or brand drugs that the plan offers at a higher cost to you than Tier 3 Preferred Brand drugs. - Cost-Sharing Tier 5 Specialty Tier: Some injectables and other high-cost drugs.
+- Cost-Sharing Tier 1 Preferred Generic: Generic or brand drugs that are available at the lowest cost-share for this plan. - Cost-Sharing Tier 2 Generic: Generic or brand drugs that CarePlus offers at a higher cost to you than Tier 1 Preferred Generic drugs. - Cost-Sharing Tier 3 Preferred Brand: Generic or brand drugs that CarePlus offers at a lower cost to you than Tier 4 Non-Preferred Drug drugs. - Cost-Sharing Tier 4 Non-Preferred Drug: Generic or brand drugs that CarePlus offers at a higher cost to you than Tier 3 Preferred Brand drugs. - Cost-Sharing Tier 5 Specialty Tier: Some injectables and other high-cost drugs.